antrea-io/antrea/docs/getting-started.md

 reference cookbook on how to visualize the exported network flows using Elastic Stack and Kibana dashboards.
 For more information, refer to the [network flow visibility document](network-flow-visibility.md).

+### NoEncap and Hybrid Traffic Modes

+Besides the default `Encap` mode, in which Pod traffic across Nodes will be encapsulated and sent over tunnels, Antrea also supports `NoEncap` and `Hybrid` traffic modes.
+In `NoEncap` mode, Antrea does not encapsulate Pod traffic, but relies on the Node network to route the traffic across Nodes.
+In `Hybrid` mode, Antrea encapsulates Pod traffic when the source Node and the destination Node are in different subnets, but does not encapsulate when the source and the destination Nodes are in the same subnet.
+Refer to [this guide](noencap-hybrid-modes.md) to learn how to configure Antrea with `NoEncap` or `Hybrid` mode.

 ### Octant UI